 The visitor center offers free information on local and regional attractions.
 The gift shop sells hiking and children's books, local artwork, postcards, jewelry, and state park items.
+The park is open Monday through Saturday, 9 a.m. to 5 p.m.
+It is closed on Sundays and on December 25.
 Park hours may change.
 Check AZStateParks.com before your visit.
 The park is located at the corner of Main and Ruggles Streets in Florence, AZ 85132; (520) 868-5216.